nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 # or using the bash script instead.
 ```

-The light curve data is saved as a parquet dataset in the "parquet_dir" directory.
+The light curves are saved in the "parquet_dir" directory.
-Load it:
+Each archive call writes data to a parquet file in its own subdirectory.
+These can be loaded together as a single dataset:

 ```{code-cell}
 # copy/paste the directory path from the output above, or ask the helper for it like this: